jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 - Ideas:
     - necromancer abilities (buffing non-player units)
     - spell: Teleport arrow
+    - items that increase changes of obtaining certain spells
+    - Spell idea: Target for next spell that is cast (includes allies)
 - Validation 7/21
     - fix: Choosing necromancer class always makes next spell fizzle because now you have too many
         - This should be fixed if you choose the necromancer class before you start - to be validated